 Camouflage Unsightly Windows, Ceiling and Flooring

-Hide Unattractive Windows with Window Treatments
+Hide Unattractive Windows With Window Treatments

 Oddly-shaped windows can be an eyesore.
 If you live in a house with plain windows, very high windows, or very low ones, cover them with gorgeous window treatments.
 You can cover very high windows with drapes that go all the way to the floor.
 Leave the drapes closed, and prospective buyers will never know there are unattractive windows behind them.
 You can also install drapery panels above small windows to make them look larger.

-Camouflage Very High... ceilings
+Camouflage Very High ceilings

 High ceilings can make a home feel like a cathedral and can make it feel impersonal.
 Paint the ceiling the same color as the walls to make it less noticeable.
 To bring the ceiling down in scale try a darker color than the walls.
 This will help make the room feel like a human scale and more inviting.

-Cover Worn-out Carpeting with Rugs
+Cover Worn-out Carpeting With Rugs

-If you don't have the money to fully replace worn-out carpet, it may help to cover it with rugs.
+If you don't have the money to fully replace the worn-out carpet, it may help to cover it with rugs.
 Choose a plain rug for a patterned carpet and a decorated one for a solid-colored carpet.
 Replacing a carpet is expensive, and there’s no need to do so if your carpeting has minor imperfections.
 To draw attention away from the floor, create a high focal point like a striking arrangement on the mantel.

-Take a look at these home staging mistakes to avoid!
+You should also take a look at these home staging mistakes to avoid!